uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 ```

-Try clicking the button - a new task should appear.
+Try clicking the button—a new task should appear.

 > Just like with the HTML client the changes will go away if you refresh the page or close the browser.
-> We will talk about how to persist data in later chapters.
+> We will talk about how to persist data later.

-### When to use State
+### When to Use State

-There is a common theme regarding state in React - a lot of beginners _heavily overuse_ it.
+There is a common theme regarding state in React—a lot of beginners _heavily overuse_ it.
 This is usually because they misunderstand the purpose of state and what it actually does.

 Before we give specific examples of when to and when not to use state, we want to reiterate two things we already discussed: